AJRepo/PHPlot/phplot/README.txt

 the operation of PHPlot (as well as any other application or library).
 Here are some known issues:

+  + If PHP is built with Thread Safety on (ZTS), the GD extension is unable to find TrueType fonts unless the full path is given.
+(This is probably a PHP bug.)
+The text in the PHPlot Reference Manual section "TrueType Font Selection" concerning finding fonts without a path does not work on these systems.
+This has been found to affect the version of PHP distributed with Slackware, but not Ubuntu.
+It affects the thread-safe PHP Windows release, but not the non-thread-safe (NTS) Windows release.

   + Slackware Linux includes a version of PHP built with --enable-gd-jis-conv (JIS-mapped Japanese font support).
 This prevents the usual UTF-8 encoding of characters from working in TrueType Font (TTF) text strings.